 (d) South Fortress – Circular tower:

-A small fortress is located in the south side of the site, as marked in red on the diagram of the site.
+A small Iron Age fortress is located in the south side of the site, as marked in red on the diagram of the site.

-This was a circular tower, with a diameter of 12M.
-According to the excavator (Yeivin 1993), it is dated to the 10th-9th C BC (Iron Age II), with some underlying Early Bronze remains.
+This was a circular tower, with a diameter of 19.5M, consisting of 3 concentric towers.
+It has an inner circular tower of 8m in diameter, a second stone wall 10m in diameter, and an outer wall 19.5M in diameter.
+There was space between the external wall and the two inner walls.
+According to the excavator (Yeivin 1993), it is dated to the 10th-9th century BC (Iron Age II), with some underlying Early Bronze remains.

 The ruins of the tower is shown below from the south side.

 The site is covered by a blanket of red/orange ceramic fragments.
 The majority of these are dated to the Bronze and Iron ages with almost no later period ceramics.